GENERAL INFORMATION: 503-823-4000

 b.
 Record a property lien in the Docket of City Liens; and,

 c.
-Bill the responsible party monthly for the full amount of the enforcement fees owing, plus additional charges to cover the administrative costs of the City Auditor; and
+Bill the responsible party monthly for the full amount of the enforcement fees owing, plus additional charges to cover the administrative costs of the Revenue Division; and

 d.
 Maintain lien records until: